 No. There is no requirement that NC DOJ or some other state agency or authority "sign off" on the report and recommendations.
-That said, NC DOJ routinely reviews local government submissions to CORE-NC and reaches out to local governments with any questions or concerns to ensure compliance with the MOA.
+That said, NC DOJ routinely reviews local government submissions to CORE-NC and reaches out to local governments with any questions or concerns.